Mastering Bold in LaTeX Math Mode: A thorough look

 $\mathbf{x}^2 + \mathbf{y}^2 = \mathbf{r}^2$

 This will render as $\mathbf{x}^2 + \mathbf{y}^2 = \mathbf{r}^2$.
-Note that this command doesn't bold Greek letters or mathematical symbols like +, =, etc. For those, you'll need other techniques.
+Note that this command doesn't bold Greek letters or mathematical symbols like +, =, etc. For those, you'll need other techniques Most people skip this — try not to..

-2. The \bm command (Requires the bm package): A More Robust Solution
+2. The \bm command (Requires the bm package): A More solid Solution

 The \bm command from the bm package is generally preferred because it handles Greek letters and many mathematical symbols more gracefully.
-Remember to include \usepackage{bm} in your document's preamble.
+Remember to include \usepackage{bm} in your document's preamble But it adds up..

 \usepackage{bm}